-The Georgia High School Association (GHSA) has sanctioned international style rifle competition as a high school sport for many years.
-It sanctioned and had championships in .22 caliber from 1944-1955 and from 1964-1994.
-Rifle participation was decreasing.
-One reason is that schools were being built without the more expensive ranges which included exhaust systems that met newer government standards for removal of lead from the air.
+GHSA used to sanction smallbore.
+Why not now?
+The Georgia High School Association (GHSA) sanctioned international style rifle competition as a high school sport for many years.
+It had championships in .22 caliber from 1944-1955 and from 1964-1994 but participation was decreasing.
+One reason is that schools were being built without the needed more expensive ranges which included exhaust systems that met newer government standards for removal of lead from the air.
 GHSA made the decision to add Three Position Air Rifle to its sanctioned activities beginning in school year 1991-1992.
-More schools then established program; ranges are smaller, no heavy bullet backstops needed and air rifle does not cause lead in air hazards.
+More schools could then establish programs with less costs: ranges are smaller (10 meters not 50 feet) and could be in other school rooms if there is no range, the heavier bullet backstops are not needed and air rifle does not cause lead in air hazards.
 This gave more students the opportunity to compete in a high school environment.
-It began with 22 schools competing and has grown considerably.
-One hundred and thirty-three schools entered in 2020-2021 but unfortunately 31 of them withdrew because of COVID-19.

-The GHSA .22 caliber competition was eliminated beginning in SY 94-95 because of low participation.
-Some people thought this might stop GHSA student athletes from being able to compete in NCAA competitions because of no experience in .22 caliber.
-Each competitor in NCAA competitions fires in both three position .22 caliber and in standing air rifle position.
-This did not stop GHSA athletes and many have competed.
+Some people thought that the GHSA elimination of smallbore might stop GHSA student athletes from being able to compete in NCAA competitions but obviously, this proved wrong.
 Most GHSA competitors began with no prior experience in the sport and learned it in air rifle at school.
-Some of them did gain outside experience with .22 caliber while in high school but many did not.
+Some of them did gain some experience with .22 caliber outside the schools but most did not.